julee/chrome-notion-table-of-contents/README.md

 # Notion Table of Contents (Chrome Extension)

-Show table of contents (outline) in the sidebar for Notion pages
+Show a table of contents (outline) in the sidebar for Notion pages

 [Chrome Web Store](https://chrome.google.com/webstore/detail/ifghafniffhbggdjmcmhnpcdcnlpjflh)